Video Uploaded: .

 Introduction and Recap

 We are now in the fourth and final part of this particular story and this is when John's birth takes place.
-Just a quick reminder, so you can be clear, and if you haven't read the previous episodes, I hope this will help you to orientate yourself towards the story.
-Luke sees the birth of John the Baptist and Jesus as two parallel stories and he weaves them together in his narrative.
-Not only because Mary and Elizabeth, the two mothers, were related, in the same family, but because the purpose and the destiny of these two children, Jesus of Nazareth and John the Baptist, were closely entwined.
+If you haven't read the previous episodes, I hope this will help you to orientate yourself towards the story: Luke sees the birth of John the Baptist and Jesus as two parallel stories and he weaves them together in his narrative - not only because Mary and Elizabeth, the two mothers were in the same family, but because the purpose and the destiny of these two children, Jesus of Nazareth and John the Baptist, were closely entwined.
 They were to function together.
 John the Baptist was to serve Jesus; to prepare the way for him; to be a prophet for him; and to prepare the people of Israel to receive him, as we shall see in future episodes.

-We started in the Temple in Jerusalem when Zechariah, a junior priest there, was in the Temple and had an angelic visitation from the angel Gabriel telling him that he was going to be a father in his old age for the first time, and that his wife Elizabeth was shortly going to become pregnant.
+We started in the Temple in Jerusalem when Zechariah, a junior priest, was in the Temple and had an angelic visitation from the angel Gabriel telling him that he was going to be a father in his old age for the first time, and that his wife Elizabeth was shortly going to become pregnant.
 This was a great shock to him and he temporarily lost his power of speech between that moment and the birth of his child, as he was really not sure whether he could believe what the angel said.
 The angel then appeared to Mary, a virgin betrothed, or engaged, to Joseph.
-They both lived in Nazareth in Galilee and we hear the amazing story of how the angel reveals to Mary that she is going to be the mother of Jesus and it will be, literally, a virgin birth - before she has any sexual relationship with a husband or any other man.
-In the last episode, we saw Luke joining these two stories together because Mary's immediate response to hearing this amazing news is to pack up her bags from her hometown of Nazareth and travel some 80 km into the Judean hills, further south, where she was going to visit her relative Elizabeth and Elizabeth's husband, Zechariah.
+They both lived in Nazareth in Galilee and we heard the amazing story of how the angel revealed to Mary that she was going to be the mother of Jesus and it would be, literally, a virgin birth - before she had any sexual relationship with a husband or any other man.
+In the last episode, we saw Luke joining these two stories together because Mary's immediate response to hearing this amazing news was to pack her bags from her hometown of Nazareth and travel about 80 km into the Judean hills, further south, where she was going to visit her relative Elizabeth and Elizabeth's husband, Zechariah.

 We saw a moving, powerful and prophetic encounter that took place as Mary and Elizabeth met.
 Elizabeth, heavily pregnant with John the Baptist and Mary having just become pregnant, but not visibly so.
-Immediately there was a recognition prophetically between them and a sort of coming together (in fellowship, friendship and common purpose) between these two mothers who knew that their two sons were going to be significant to each other and were going to have a great purpose in their lives.
-A purpose that went way beyond their families.
-They knew they were going to be sacrificing their sons to a wider life and ministry; they were going to be away from home and, of course, the reality, ultimately, turned out to be that both were executed by the authorities in the days to come.
-So it is a sacrificial, and yet joyful, anticipation that Elizabeth and Mary had.
+Immediately there was a recognition prophetically between them and a coming together in fellowship, friendship and common purpose between these two mothers who knew that their two sons were going to be significant to each other, and were going to have a great purpose in their lives - a purpose that went way beyond their families.
+They knew they were going to be sacrificing their sons to a wider life and ministry; they were going to be away from home and the reality, ultimately, turned out to be that both were executed by the authorities in the days to come.
+So it was a sacrificial, and yet joyful, anticipation that Elizabeth and Mary had.

-We ended the last episode with Mary speaking out a wonderful hymn of praise, with lots of prophetic content in it, anticipating what God was going to do in the nation of Israel, and beyond the nation of Israel, through the coming of her son and through the coming of John, who was to become John the Baptist.
+We ended the last episode with Mary speaking out a wonderful hymn of praise, with lots of prophetic content, anticipating what God was going to do in the nation of Israel, and beyond the nation of Israel, through the coming of her son and through the coming of John, who was to become John the Baptist.

 Birth of John the Baptist

-We now come to the final part of this particular story and are in verse 57 and we are going to recount the actual birth of John the Baptist and then the remarkable prophetic declaration made by John the Baptist's father upon his son's birth.
+We now come to the final part of this particular story and are in verse 57.
+We are going to recount the actual birth of John the Baptist and then the remarkable prophetic declaration made by John the Baptist's father upon his son's birth.
 It is a moving account which is really worthy of our study.
-Verse 57:

 Luke 1:57-80, NIV

 The birth of a baby in any community is always a cause of celebration.
-Neighbours, friends, relatives; we always tend to gather round the new born child, the mother and the family and we have different ways of doing it in different cultures.
-In rural cultures, this is often stronger than in urban cultures - people are living in community and this was the case here in the hills of Judea where Zechariah and Elizabeth were a very well known couple, very well respected.
-They were from the priestly family, which was a respected family, and they lived a godly life and so the birth of John was very, very exciting for them.
-It was a very unexpected event for the community because people knew, as they do, that they didn't have any children, that they wanted to have children, and that they were past the years of likely childbearing; they were getting old.
-People have an intuitive feeling about the pain and suffering and shame that that you might feel in this situation, and that's discussed in the community.
-Some of you may be well aware of these emotions and thoughts and ways of relating in local communities.
+Neighbours, friends, relatives always tend to gather round the new born child, the mother and the family.
+We have different ways of doing it in different cultures.
+In rural cultures, this is often stronger than in urban cultures - people are living in community and this was the case here in the hills of Judea where Zechariah and Elizabeth were a very well-known couple, and well-respected.
+They were from the priestly family, which was a respected family, and they lived a godly life.
+The birth of John was very exciting for them.
+It was a very unexpected event for the community because people knew, as they do, that they didn't have any children, that they wanted to have children, and that they were past the years of childbearing; they were getting old.
+People have an intuitive feeling about the pain, suffering and shame that that you might feel in this situation, and that was discussed in the community.
+Some of you may be well aware of these emotions and thoughts, and ways of relating in local communities.
 That is exactly what happened here.
-When Elizabeth became pregnant, that great sense of expectation and excitement amongst the relatives and friends in the community was even greater than it might have been if she had been 30 years younger and it would have been a more normal circumstance.
-Because of her advanced years, it was a remarkable circumstance.
+When Elizabeth became pregnant, that great sense of expectation and excitement amongst the relatives and friends in the community was even greater than it might have been if she had been 30 years younger and it would have been a more normal circumstance; because of her advanced years, it was a remarkable circumstance.
 She would, almost certainly, have been the oldest mother in the community by a significant margin of years - and people were excited for them.

 John's Name